GatsbyFuture/GatsbyFuture/README.md

 - 👋 Hi, I’m Eldorbek and my nick name is Jack
-- 👀 I’m interested in invation and creativity unusual things
+- 👀 I'm interested in inventing and expanding my knowledge.
-- 🌱 I’m currently learning the language english and programming
+- 🌱 I'm learning teamwork.
 - 💞️ I’m looking to collaborate on Mishelen and Tesla
 - 📫 How to reach me raxmatoveldor37@gmail.com